A BRIEF INTRODUCTION:

 Finally, all Rembrandt researchers remain greatly indebted to the work of the pioneers in the field, especially Cornelis Hofstede de Groot (1863-1930) and, of course, Otto Benesch (1896-1964).
 Whatever the perceived shortcomings of their catalogues, theirs were monumental achievements in their time and all present cataloguers stand on their shoulders.

-I also gratefully acknowledge the help of the following experts and colleagues in recent years: Kirsti Blom and An van Camp (British Museum); Benjamin Perronnet (Christie’s, London); Gregory Rubinstein (Sotheby’s, London); Stijn Alsteens (Christie’s) and Nicolas Schwed (Paris); Møyfrid Tveit (Oslo, Nationalgalleriet); Thomas Williams (London).
-A big thank you also to the many museum curators who have provided help and images.
+I also gratefully acknowledge the help of the following experts and colleagues in recent years: Kirsti Blom and An van Camp (British Museum); Benjamin Perronnet (Christie’s, London); Gregory Rubinstein (Sotheby’s, London); Stijn Alsteens (Christie’s); Møyfrid Tveit (Oslo, Nationalgalleriet); Nicolas Schwed (Paris); Thomas Williams (London), Albert Elen and Jeroen Giltaij (both ex-Rotterdam, Museum Boijmans Van Beuningen).
+A big thank you also to the many other museum curators who have provided help and images.

 Long ago, I think in around 1984, I met Giles Robertson (1913 -1987) of Edinburgh University, a prominent art historian and an expert on Giovanni Bellini.
 He told me that as a young man he had worked as the translator of Benesch’s catalogue raisonné from German into English.
 As far as I am aware, his enormous achievement, a model in terms of quality throughout the vast length of the text, has never been acknowledged and I feel it a privilege to mention him here.